YuanZi1501040205/cv-homework-1-YuanZi1501040205/README.md

 # Computer Vision
 Homework #1

-Due: Tu 02/13/18 11:59 PM
+Due: Tu 02/09/20 11:59 PM

 1. Kmeans Segmentation (Grey Scale):
 (5 Pts.)
 Write code to perform segmentation of a grey scale image using KMeans clustering

   - Starter code available in directory Segmentation/
-  - Segmentation/KMeans.py: One is required to edit the functions "segmentation_grey".
-You are welcome to add more function or add nested functions with in the function.
+  - Segmentation/KMeans.py: You should edit the function "segmentation_grey".
+You are welcome to add more functions or add nested functions within the function
   - Make sure the function returns the segmented image
-  - For this part of the assignment, please implement your own code for all computations, do not use inbuilt functions like from numpy, opencv or other libraries for clustering or segmentation.
+  - For this part of the assignment, please implement your own code for all computations.
+Do not use inbuilt functions from any packages including numpy, opencv or other libraries for clustering or segmentation
+  - Test your solution for images provided and by specifying different number of clusters (k)
-  - Describe your method and findings in your report
+  - Describe your method and findings in your report, particularly the obtained result as it relates to the choice of k.
+Reflect on both the quality of segmentation and the computational time.
   - This part of the assignment can be run using cv_hw1.py (there is no need to edit this file)
   - Usage: